5 Big Data Challenges and How AWS Can Overcome Them

 AWS Solutions for Big Data Challenges

-At ClearScale, we’ve found that working with AWS services can help overcome these five big data challenges ─ as well as many others while delivering additional benefits.
+At ClearScale, we’ve found that working with AWS data analytics services can help overcome these five big data challenges ─ as well as many others while delivering additional benefits.

 There are the benefits associated with the AWS cloud itself, like pay-as-you-go cloud computing capacity and secure infrastructure.
 There’s also the vast array of compliance resources detailed here.